ceenguyen05/CS3354Project/code_1/README1.txt

 ## Testing

 **Step 1: Download Flutter Extension on VSCODE.
-Have the Flutter SDK in your downloads
+Have the Flutter SDK in your downloads (Create a New Project)

-**Step 2: Go to pubspec.yaml and save it (CMD + S) or run flutter pub get
+**Step 2: Go to pubspec.yaml and save it (CMD + S on mac) or run flutter pub get.
+This should run pub get to get DEPENDENCIES

 **Step 3: Create a Firebase Project**